radian-software/radian/docs/emacs/editing.md

 (Technically, `C-x C-p` selects the current *page*, but people rarely use pages anymore.)

+Emacs also supports rectangular selection.
+To activate that, use `C-x SPC`.
+Then `C-x C-x` will alternate between the four corners of the rectangle.

 To yank the most recent kill (or copy), press `C-y`.
 However, since Emacs saves all of your kills, you can also press `M-y` to interactively select which one you want to yank.